conradakunga/Blog/_posts/2024-12-25-correctly-processing-csv-files-in-c-net.md

  - **Delimiter** - the delimter to use.
 The default is specific to the culture in use.
 (In English, this is usually the comma).
 But you can specify it to be a tab `\t` instead if the case arises.
 - **DetectDelimiter** - whether to detect the delimiter.
-- **IgnoreBlankLines** - What do with blank lines in the data.
+- **IgnoreBlankLines** - What to do with blank lines in the data.
 - **NewLine** - The new line for use in writing CSVs.
 For reading, the parser is smart enough to handle the three - `\n`, `\r`, `\r\n`

 Writing CSVs is almost exactly the opposite of reading them.
+Only instead of a `CSVReader`, we use a `CSVWriter`.

 If you have a collection of objects and want to write them to CSV, do so as follows: